andrewdalpino/UltraZoom/README.md

 pip install ultrazoom~=0.2.0 torchvision
 ```

 The `ControlVector` class takes 3 arguments - `gaussian_blur`, `gaussian_noise`, and `jpeg_compression` corresponding to the assumed level of each type of degradation present in the input image.
-For example, you may want to apply stronger enhancements to an old photo and weaker enhancements to AI-generated images.
+Their values range from 0.0 meaning no degradation is assumed present to 1.0 meaning that the maximum amount of degradation is assumed present.

 ```python
 import torch